albcristi/soa/README.md

 - 3 back-end related services
 - 1 3rd party service: Redis

+Communication between the services is made via TCP using the docker created network for the stack.
+The ceated stack will have assigned a default network on the run of the `docker-compose up` command, which will persist for as long as we do not perform any prune type of commands.
+Each service will be available through the network at the specified port from the port mappings (that will be inside the docker created network, where we can access a service based on its name, but also to the outside in the hosting machine)

 Bellow we also present a diagram presenting the containers, together with the inter-container dependencies: